DmarZX2/Alhosn-api-wrapper/README.md

 **_[:warning:	It is prohibited to use this wrapper for malicious intent in any shape or form.:warning:	]_**

-**_[:no_entry:		This Application / code is provided without any warranty by me, the creator, Hamad Alafeefi.
+**_[:no_entry:This Application by itself can't be used for any illegal stuff, unless edited.
+This Application / code is provided without any warranty by me, the creator, Hamad Alafeefi.
 I, the creator isn't responsible for any fork / edited version of this app / code.:no_entry:		]_**

 Installation